This post answers why you should care about indoor air quality and how you can improve it with the Airfree air purifier.

 The product retails at $299.00.
 For the highest purification, the device should run 24/7/365.
 A device draws less power than a 60-Watt light bulb per hour.
 The instrument shown in this posts consumes only 44 Watt per hour.
 The device has a built-in soothing adjustable night light that you can switch off to save energy.

 Let’s assume you run the device 24 hours a day for a month (e.g. November) and you pay $0.12 per K-Watt hour, which is the mean price for electricity in the US.
-Let’s also assume you bought a larger device that uses 60 Watt per hour.
-Then your costs for clean indoor air produced for that room is 60 Watt per hour times 24 hours times 30 days times $0.12 per K-Watt-hour.
-A K-Watt is 1000 Watt.
-Thus, your cost would be about $5.184 per month once you invested in the device.
+Furthermore, let’s assume you bought a larger device that uses 60 Watt per hour.
+Under these assumptions, your costs for clean indoor air produced for that room is 60 Watt per hour times 24 hours times 30 days times $0.12 per K-Watt-hour.
+Since a K-Watt is 1000 Watt, your cost would be about $5.184 per month, once you invested in the device.
 In Fairbanks, the K-Watt-hour costs $0.2422, which means Fairbanksans would pay $10.46 per month for clean indoor air for the assumed room.

 In Canada, the prices for electricity are between $0.1125 and $0.1356.
 The mean cost for a K-Watt-hour in the UK, Denmark, Germany, Italy and The Netherlands is $0.160 (£0.125), $0.33 (2.16 DKK), $0.35 (€0.31), $0.284 (€0.25), and $0.08 (€0.07), respectively.
 In all cases, the costs are less than drink a latte every work day a month.
 While the latte isn’t good for your health, clean indoor air is!